nellah36/Sem6-podcast/README.md

 # Podcast Summarizer

-Welcome to the Podcast Summarizer project!
-This tool allows you to automatically summarize podcast episodes by providing the RSS feed URL of the podcast.
-The underlying technology involves utilizing various AI models to extract meaningful content from podcast episodes and present them in a summarized form.
+Welcome to the Podcast Summarizer project – a personal tool designed to automatically extract and condense the key points from podcast episodes using AI.
+Simply provide the RSS feed URL, and the project downloads, transcribes, and summarizes the episode for you.

 ## Project Demo GIF